Kennebec County, Maine: Micropolitan statistical area

 Kennebec County has been designated as the Augusta–Waterville, ME Micropolitan Statistical Area (μSA) by the United States Office of Management and Budget.
 As of the 2010 U.S. census the micropolitan area ranked the most populous in the State of Maine and also the only micropolitan area within the state.
 The area also ranks 14th most populous in the United States with a population of 125,540 as of July 2022.

 Economy

 Kennebec County's economy has traditionally been industrial.
 A large amount of paper and textiles were produced, and mills sprung up along the Kennebec river.
-The median household income is $36,498.
-The unemployment rate is 4.2%.
+The median household income in the country is about $70,000, while per-capita income is about $38,000 (2024 data).

+As of 2026, the unemployment rate is three percent.
+The poverty rate is about 11 percent.

+Notable employers in Kennebec County include Central Maine Power, MaineHealth, Thomas College, T-Mobile, and Walmart.
+FirstPark is a notable business park in the county, located in Oakland.

 Education

 There are three colleges: Colby College and Thomas College (both in Waterville), and the University of Maine at Augusta.
 There are 19 school districts (however, 4 are consolidated ones).
-In China Maine, there is no public high school, but a private school (Erskine Academy) exists, and the town pays for students tuition if they choose to attend.
+In China, there is no public high school, but a private school (Erskine Academy) exists, and the town pays for students' tuition if they choose to attend.
 Students from Vassalboro can pick from one of four school districts (Cony in Augusta, Erskine, Winslow, or Waterville).
 However, many towns have local public high schools.